Skip to main content

 What to do when a EagleBank account holder dies

-Contact EagleBank's Estate and Trust Services — 5-step process, 6 required documents, and varies by account type and documentation; pod claims may be processed faster than probate-dependent claims.
+Contact EagleBank's Estate and Trust Services — 8-step process, 7 required documents, and varies by account type and documentation; pod claims may be processed faster than probate-dependent claims. probate-dependent claims wait on the maryland register of wills, the dc superior court probate division, or virginia circuit court qualification.

 EagleBank